ushakrishnan/ToolWeaver/README.md

 **Key Innovation:** Right model for each task - GPT-4 for complex reasoning, Phi-3 for simple parsing/classification.

+### 🧭 Why ToolWeaver (Crux)

+- **Secure fan-out:** Parallel sub-agent dispatcher with guardrails for cost, concurrency, time, rate limits, and recursion depth.
+- **Built-in safety:** PII/secrets redaction, template sanitization, and idempotency caching so large fan-outs do not leak or repeat work.
+- **Useful outputs:** Aggregation/ranking (majority vote, best score, custom) to turn noisy parallel calls into a single decision.
+- **When to use:** Divide-and-conquer workloads, ensemble scoring, self-consistency runs, or any planner that needs 100+ tool/model calls without runaway spend.
+- **Why not DIY:** Removes boilerplate for limits, logging, and safety; integrates with A2A client and plugin registry with documented, typed APIs.

 ## Installation

 ### 👤 For Users (Install Package)